VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 Regardless of the purpose of these attacks on the right to vote, they're shameful, and systemic flaws make it all possible:

 * Lack of transparency as manufacturers with troubling conflicts of interest produce closed, proprietary voting machines
-* Lack of knowledge about or interest in modern software architecture patterns, engineering best practices, UX strategies, modern technologies, accessibility, and good security hygiene
+* Lack of knowledge or interest in modern software architecture patterns, engineering best practices, UX strategies, modern technologies, accessibility, and good security hygiene
 * Lack of training for staff in using and maintaining the available voting technology
 * Lack of funding for officials acting in good faith to build robust voting infrastructure
 * Lack of access controls to prevent officials acting in *bad* faith from exercising undue influence over the infrastructure for nefarious purposes